WQD | PFAS In Drinking Water

 - Additional sampling will be undertaken to assess the level, scope, and source of contamination.

-To provide support to small water systems and disadvantaged communities that will need assistance to address PFAS, ADEQ developed and is implementing a statewide drinking water PFAS mitigation plan.
-The plan leverages $5 million in state funding allocated by Governor Katie Hobbs and the Arizona Legislature to ADEQ in 2023 and additional federal Bipartisan Infrastructure Law funding, starting at $42 million.
+To support small water systems and disadvantaged communities that will need assistance to address PFAS, ADEQ developed and is implementing a statewide drinking water PFAS mitigation plan.
+The plan leverages $5 million in state funding allocated by Governor Katie Hobbs and the Arizona Legislature to ADEQ in 2023 and additional federal Bipartisan Infrastructure Law funding of approximately $63.5 million.

 The ADEQ PFAS Mitigation plan includes:

-- Testing for public drinking water systems – Confirming PFAS contamination and testing for other contaminants that can interfere with PFAS treatment.
+- Testing for PFAS at public drinking water systems – Confirming the presence of PFAS and testing for other contaminants that can interfere with PFAS treatment.

-- PFAS education for drinking water professionals – Hosting a forum to discuss industry perspectives on PFAS solutions, developing technical guidance documents for engineers designing PFAS treatment systems and conducting ongoing training webinars.
+- PFAS education for drinking water professionals – Hosting forums to discuss industry perspectives on PFAS solutions, developing technical guidance documents for engineers designing PFAS treatment systems and conducting ongoing training webinars.

-- Hydrogeologic evaluations – Assessing several PFAS-impacted areas of the state where the hydrogeology is less-studied.
-These evaluations will help drinking water providers make decisions such as removing wells from service, relocating wells, blending water, and connecting with another system.
+- Hydrogeologic evaluations – Assessing several PFAS-impacted areas of the state where the hydrogeology is less studied.

-ADEQ has been hosting forums to discuss industry perspectives on PFAS solutions, developing technical guidance documents for engineers designing PFAS treatment systems, and conducting ongoing training webinars.
+ADEQ has been engaged in several activities to support knowledge sharing, training, and education for public water systems and water professionals.
+These activities include hosting forums to discuss industry perspectives on PFAS solutions, developing technical guidance documents for engineers designing PFAS treatment systems, and conducting ongoing training webinars.